mnulll/Gamuda-Assesment/application/DECISIONS.md

 **Trade-off:** One file is simpler to maintain — one place to update a version, no duplication.
 The downside is that both Docker images install all packages even though the frontend only needs three of them (`streamlit`, `requests`, `pillow`) and has no use for `ultralytics` or `torch`.
 This makes the frontend image unnecessarily large .
 For this assessment that is acceptable.
 In production I would split them so each service only installs what it actually needs.

+---

+## Decision 8 — Model weights baked into the Docker image (current limitation)

+**Decision:** `best.pt` is currently committed to the repository and copied directly into the Docker image at build time via the `weights/` folder.

+**Alternatives considered:**
+- Store the model in external blob storage (e.g. Azure Blob Storage, AWS S3, Google Cloud Storage) and have the API fetch it at startup.

+**Trade-off:** Baking the weights into the image is the simplest thing to get a working deployment quickly — no extra infrastructure, no credentials to manage, no download step.
+But it creates real problems as the project grows:

+- Swapping to a new model version means rebuilding and redeploying the entire container, even though the application code hasn't changed.
+- There is no separation between "which code is running" and "which model is running" — you can't independently version them.

+**What the better approach looks like:** The model lives in blob storage under a versioned path, for example `models/defect-seg/v1/best.pt`, `models/defect-seg/v2/best.pt`.
+At container startup, the API downloads the correct version based on an environment variable like `MODEL_VERSION=v2` before loading it into memory.
+The Docker healthcheck already handles the delay, so the startup sequence stays the same from the outside.

+This gives you proper model versioning — you can promote a new model to production by changing one environment variable and restarting the container, with no rebuild.
+You can also roll back instantly the same way.
+In a team setting this is the point where the ML engineer hands off a new `best.pt` to the deployment pipeline without touching application code at all.

 ## Future Enhancements

 Things I would add with more time, grouped by priority.